vanhoangkha/Networking-fundamentals/Day64_REST_APIs.md

     - 404 Not Found means the requested resource was not found

 - 5xx Server Error
-    - 500 Internal Server Error means the server encountered something unexpected that it doesn’t know how to handle
+    - 500 Internal Server Error means the server encountered something unexpected that it doesn’t know Cách handle

 ---